awbla/awbla-student-workflow/content/1-scanning.md

     - In the Image Format section, the file type should be set to TIFF (*.tif).

 {% include figure.html img="screenshot-4.jpg" alt="intro image here" caption="" width="50%" %}
+        Make sure you update the prefix format as follows :"DC_BoxNumber_FolderNumber_ItemNumber-"

 - Press “OK” and the scan will begin.